Understanding Child Support in Los Angeles, California

 Extracurricular activities, however, are typically not included.
 If your child is interested in an extracurricular activity, then both parties must consent.
 If one party does not consent, then the other must pay for the activity and only enroll the child in an activity that is occurring during their time with the child.

-The Length of Child Support
+The Length of Child Support in Los Angeles

 In the state of California, child support continues until the child graduates from high school or until the child turns 19, whichever is sooner.

 If you have a child with severe disabilities, however, these rules change.
 Child support may continue on for the duration of your disabled child’s life.

 Determining Who Pays Child Support